Compute

 2. If each row of the table contains less than or equal to 1 MB data, data can be extracted concurrently.
 If each row contains more than 1 MB data, it is recommended that data be extracted in a single thread.

 3. Set Concurrent Extractors for a job based on Maximum Concurrent Extractors for the cluster.
-It is recommended that Concurrent Extractors is less than Maximum Concurrent Extractors.
+It is recommended that the value of Concurrent Extractors is less than that of Maximum Concurrent Extractors.

 4. If the destination is DLI, you are advised to set the number of concurrent extractors to 1.
 Otherwise, data may fail to be written.